Data protection

 Below we inform you about the processing of personal data in connection with the use of “Microsoft Teams”

-Purpose of processing
+Purpose of the processing

 What data is processed?

-Legal bases of data processing
+Legal basis for data processing

-Nature and scope of data processing
+Type and scope of data processing

 The following personal data is processed when using “Microsoft Teams”, whereby the handling of the data also depends on what data you provide before or when participating in an “online meeting”: